mantil-io/mantil/docs/api_configuration.md

       MANTIL_PROJECT: my-project
       MANTIL_STAGE: production
 ```
+<p align="right"> <a href="https://github.com/mantil-io/mantil/tree/master/docs#documentation">↵ Back to Documentation Home!</a></p>

+#

 ## Scheduled execution

-Using the `cron` field you can set up a rule to execute an API on a schedule.
-For example, with the following setup the default method of the `one` API will be executed every minute:
+Using the `cron` field, you can set up a rule to execute an API on a schedule.
+For example, with the following setup, the default method of the `one` API will be executed every minute:
 ```
 project:
   stages: